Home > Essential Piedmont: Biking through the vineyards of Piedmont

 The climb to La Morra may leave you a little out of breath, but it is well worth it for the stunning panoramic views of the region.
 Ride on down to reach the beautiful wine-making village of Barolo.
 Whether you decide on a leisurely lunch, or a quick picnic, a wine of Barolo is a must!
 Make good use of your panniers to bring a bottle to be enjoyed at your hotel.

 Today is the most challenging ride of the whole trip.
-The itinerary will take you through Acqui through an area sparsely populated and its tiny villages.
-The bigger village of Stefano Belbo, halfway through your ride is the best possible spot for a rejuvenating lunch before tackling the second part of your ride.
+The itinerary will take you to Acqui through a sparsely populated area and its tiny villages.
+The bigger village of Stefano Belbo, halfway through your ride, is the best possible spot for a rejuvenating lunch before tackling the second part of your ride.
 If time allows, stop in the village of Canelli, famous for its sparkling red wine and its underground wine cellars that stretch up to 13 km (8 miles) long and 32 m (105 ft) deep.
 Riding up the final 5-kilometer climb (withs some steep section), keep in mind that you’ll soon be in Acqui Terme, renowned since Roman times for its hot sulfur springs, which are said to be healing.

 Don’t worry if you didn’t get to explore Asti enough on your first day, as today’s bike ride goes North through the countryside to Asti.
 Cruise on your bike through Italy’s countryside through plenty of vineyards and hidden villages.
 Take a rest in Nizza Monferrato, famous for its Nizza red wine and historical shops.
 After admiring the rich history here, continue biking through the countryside passing small villages such as Vaglio Serra, Vinchio, and Cortiglione.
 Your destination is Asti, an ideal setting for enjoying a much-deserved glass of wine...